Skip to main content

 table_name = "fact_sales_header"

-relation "sales_details" {
+relationship "sales_details" {

 label = "Sales Details"